devtolmachev/registrator-romania/README.md

 1. open terminal in root of repo

+2. You should be create and fill file `.env` by example in `.env-example` file

-2. Switch branch on main (it need to 1 time)
+3. Switch branch on main (it need to 1 time)

 ```bash
 git checkout main
 ```

-3. Update the code
+4. Update the code

 ```bash
 git pull origin main